radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 # Introduction

 The previous specifications "Transport Layer Security (TLS) Encryption for RADIUS"  {{RFC6614}} and "Datagram Transport Layer Security (DTLS) as a Transport Layer for RADIUS" {{RFC7360}} defined how (D)TLS can be used as a transport protocol for RADIUS.
 However, those documents do not provide guidance for using TLS-PSK with RADIUS.
 This document provides that missing guidance, and gives implementation and operational considerations.

+Unless it is explicitly called out that a recommendation applies to TLS alone or to DTLS alone, each recommendation applies to both TLS and DTLS.

+This document uses "shared secret" to mean "RADIUS shared secret", and Pre-Shared Key (PSK) to mean secrets which are used with TLS-PSK.

 # Terminology